Samsung TV Won’t Turn ON Red Light Blinking [SOLVED] – Let’s Fix It

 For this kind of issue, there are two scenarios: the power IC has been disrupted or a long time use of the TV.
 The power IC is damaged when it is used for too long and heats up, causing the screen to be inactive.
 As for the second scenario, when the TV is used for too long, the screen has been unresponsive.

-See also Samsung TV Won't Turn ON Red Light ON [SOLVED] - Let's Fix It
+See also 5 Reasons Why Samsung TV Apps Not Working - Let's Fix It

 Fixing the overheating issues of the power IC can be done by restarting the TV, which helps to cool the device.